 We all know a healthy nutrition is key for a healthier and more energetic lifestyle.

 But actually, the very maintenance of our healthy nutrition habits is what makes it a sustainable part of our lives.
-This has a crucial effect on our metabolic health and our body's ability to use food as energy source.
+This has a crucial effect on our metabolic health and our body's ability to use food as an energy source.

 While "old habits die hard," many of us have spent years developing unhealthy eating habits, and it can be difficult to break those patterns.
 Whether it's reaching for junk food when we're stressed or skipping workouts when we're busy, these habits can be deeply ingrained and hard to change.